d12frosted/elpa-mirror/gnu/mct-readme.txt

-This manual, written by Protesilaos Stavrou, describes the customization options for `mct.el', and provides every other piece of information pertinent to it.
+This manual, written by Protesilaos Stavrou, describes the customization options for `mct' (or `mct.el' and variants), and provides every other piece of information pertinent to it.

-The documentation furnished herein corresponds to stable version 0.3.0, released on 2021-11-19.
+The documentation furnished herein corresponds to stable version 0.4.0, released on 2022-01-19.
 Any reference to a newer feature which does not yet form part of the latest tagged commit, is explicitly marked as such.

-Current development target is 0.4.0-dev.
+Current development target is 0.5.0-dev.

 Table of Contents
 ─────────────────

 1. COPYING
 2. Overview of MCT
+..
+1. MCT in the minibuffer and in regular buffers
 3. Usage
 ..
-1. Cyclic behaviour
+1. Cyclic behaviour for mct-minibuffer-mode
 ..
-2. Selecting candidates
+2. Selecting candidates with mct-minibuffer-mode
 ..
-3. Other commands
+3. Other commands for mct-minibuffer-mode
+..
+4. Interaction model of mct-region-mode
 4. Installation
 ..
 1. Install the package
 ..
 2. Manual installation method
 5. Sample setup
 6. Keymaps
-7. Extensions
+7. User-level tweaks or custom code
 ..
+1. MCT in the current or the other window
+8. Extensions
+..
 1. Enable Consult previews
-8. Alternatives
+9. Alternatives
-9. Acknowledgements
+10. Acknowledgements
-10. Official sources
+11. Official sources
-11. GNU Free Documentation License
+12. GNU Free Documentation License
-12. Indices
+13. Indices
 ..
 1. Function index
 ..
 2. Variable index
 ..
 3. Concept index